FZJ-JSC/JUBE/docs/glossar.rst

         * the path will be relative to input file location

    include-path_tag
-      Add some include pathes where to search for include files.
+      Add some include paths where to search for include files.

       .. code-block:: xml